 In-State Pharmacy Internship

-To apply for a Massachusetts intern license, visit the Professional Credential Services website for the application and instructions.
+To apply for a Massachusetts intern license, visit the Massachusetts Health Professions Licensing Portal for the online application and instructions.
 It is of vital importance that applicants read the intern application thoroughly.

-Follow the steps listed below to register as an intern in Massachusetts.
+Follow the steps outlined in the MA Health Professions Licensing Portal to register as an intern in Massachusetts.

-To request an Enrollment Verification, log on to Self-Service and click on Enrollment Verifications, then click on Add New Request.
-Fill out the form with your name, address, and number of copies requested, and MA Form A in the Comments field.
+To request Form A, log on to Self-Service and click on Enrollment Verifications, then click on Add New Request.
+Fill out the form with your name, email address, and enter MA Form A in the Comments field.
 Be sure to enter MA Form A in the Comments field before submitting.

 For the Registrar’s Office to produce Form A, you must be (1) in good academic standing; (2) completed two years of education, or achieved standing as a student beyond the second year, in an approved college/school of pharmacy, and (3) be currently enrolled.